Asheville, North Carolina

 Asheville (/ˈæʃ.vɪl/ ASH-vill) is a city in Buncombe County, North Carolina, United States.
 Located at the confluence of the French Broad and Swannanoa rivers, it is the county seat of Buncombe County.
 It is the most populous city in Western North Carolina and the state's 11th-most populous city with a population of 94,589 at the 2020 census.
-The four-county Asheville metropolitan area has an estimated 422,000 residents.
+The three-county Asheville metropolitan area has an estimated 422,000 residents.

 History

 Origins

 Before the arrival of the European Colonists, the land where Asheville now exists lay within the boundaries of the Cherokee Nation, which had homelands in modern western North and South Carolina, southeastern Tennessee, and northeastern Georgia.
 A town at the site of the river confluence was recorded as Guaxule by Spanish explorer Hernando de Soto during his 1540 expedition through this area.
 His expedition comprised the first European visitors, who carried endemic Eurasian infectious diseases that killed much of the native population.

 The Cherokee had traditionally used the area by the confluence for open hunting and meeting grounds.
 They called it Untokiasdiyi or Tokiyasdi (ᏙᎩᏯᏍᏗ in Cherokee), meaning "Where they race", until the middle of the 19th century.

 European Americans began to settle in the area of Asheville in 1784, after the United States gained independence in the American Revolutionary War.
 In that year, Colonel Samuel Davidson and his family settled in the Swannanoa Valley, redeeming a soldier's land grant from the state of North Carolina made in lieu of pay.
 Soon after building a log cabin at the bank of Christian Creek, Davidson was lured into the woods and killed by a band of Cherokee hunters resisting white encroachment.
 Davidson's wife, child, and female slave fled on foot overnight to Davidson's Fort (named after Davidson's father General John Davidson) 16 miles away.

 In response to the killing, Davidson's twin brother Major William Davidson and brother-in-law Colonel Daniel Smith formed an expedition to retrieve Samuel Davidson's body and avenge his murder.
 Months after the expedition, Major Davidson and other members of his extended family returned to the area and settled at the mouth of Bee Tree Creek.

 The U.S. Census of 1790 counted 1,000 residents of the area, excluding the Cherokee Native Americans as a separate nation.
 Buncombe County was officially formed in 1792.
 In the 1800 US Census, some 107 settlers in the county were enslavers, owning a total of 300 slaves.
 Total county population was 5,812.

 The county seat, named "Morristown" in 1793, was established on a plateau where two Indian trails crossed.
 In 1797, Morristown was incorporated and renamed "Asheville" after North Carolina Governor Samuel Ashe.

 In the 1800s, James McDowell established land for burial of slaves belonging to his and the Smith families in Asheville.
 His son William Wallace McDowell continued this practice, setting aside about two acres of land for this purpose.